mannin35/CS-180-Project-5/README.md

 #### Interactions

-The methods in ServerProcessor are public and static, and are used to faciliate communcation between the Client class and ApartmentsMessager class.
+The methods in ServerProcessor are public and static, and are used to faciliate communcation between `Client` and `ApartmentsMessager`.

+#### Testing

+Every test will implicitly test `ServerProcessor`, since the server will call methods from this class every time it needs to commnicate with `Client`.

+Applicable Test Cases:

+- Test 1: User Register
+- Test 2: User Login
+- Test 3: Buyer messages Seller through Stores
+- Test 4: Buyer messeges Seller through Search
+- Test 5: Seller messages Buyer through List
+- Test 6: Seller messages Buyer through Search
+- Test 7: Buyer blocks Seller
+- Test 8: Buyer becomes invisible to Seller
+- Test 9: Seller blocks Buyer
+- Test 10: Seller becomes invisible to Buyer
+- Test 11: Seller imports '.txt' file
+- Test 12: Buyer exports '.txt' file
+- Test 13: Buyer edits message to Seller
+- Test 14: Seller deletes message to Buyer
+- Test 15: Seller creates a Store
+- Test 16: User does not exist for Login
+- Test 17: User registers with comma
+- Test 18: User registers with existing username
+- Test 19: User logs in with incorrect password
+- Test 20: User does not enter buyer or seller when Registering

 ### Store